 - Records showing receipt, transfer, use, storage, and disposal of all sources of radiation.
-(RHB 1.10.1) - Records showing model and serial numbers of all tubes, controls, and beam limiting devices.
+(RHB 1.10.1) - Records showing model and serial numbers of all tubes and controls.
 (RHB 1.10.2.1) - Records of surveys, equipment performance tests (to include corrective action), maintenance, and modifications performed on the x-ray system and components, with the names of persons who performed such services.
-(RHB 1.10.2.4) - · Copies of all correspondence with the Department (RHB 1.10.2.5)

-- · Records of misadministrations (RHB 1.11.2) - · Records of prior occupational dose for employees (RHB 3.20) - Records of personnel monitoring results (RHB 3.22.1) - Records of employee training to include operator certification (RHB 4.2.2 & 4.2.2.7) - X-ray logs (RHB 4.2.15) - · Repeat analysis records (RHB 4.2.16.4) - Records of protective equipment and apparel testing.
-(RHB 4.2.8) - An accurate drawing of the x-ray room showing occupancies of surrounding areas, and composition of all walls, or results of an area survey performed by a Class IX vendor showing radiation levels around the room (RHB 4.4.6) - Any other records of routine checks, quality control, or testing that may be required.
+(RHB 1.10.2.4) - Copies of all correspondence with the Department (RHB 1.10.2.5) - Records of prior occupational dose for employees (RHB 3.20) - · Records of personnel monitoring results (RHB 3.22.1) - Records of employee training to include operator certification (RHB 4.12.22) - Records of protective equipment and apparel testing.
+(RHB 4.2.8) - An accurate drawing of the x-ray room showing occupancies of surrounding areas, and composition of all walls, or results of an area survey performed by a Class IX vendor showing radiation levels around the room (RHB 4.4.6) - · Any other records of routine checks, quality control, or testing that may be required.